- The Washington Times - Thursday, February 12, 2026

 He represented the Vindman brothers, impeachment impresario Alexander and twin brother Eugene, in their campaigns against Mr. Trump.

-Eugene Vindman is now a Democratic House member from Virginia; while his brother is running for a Florida U.S. Senate seat as a Democrat.
+Eugene Vindman is now a Democratic member of the House from Virginia.
+His brother is running for a U.S. Senate seat in Florida as a Democrat.

 Advertisement